Comfy-Org/NIMnodes/README.md

-# NVIDIA FLUX NIM
+# NVIDIA NIM Nodes

-### What is the FLUX NIM?
+### What are NIMs?

-The FLUX NIM is an NVIDIA Microservices container designed to run Black Forest Lab's FLUX models in the most optimal manner.
-This NIM provides support for the following models from Black Forest Lab's:  Flux.1 dev, Flux.1-Depth-dev, Flux.1-Canny-dev, and Flux.1-Schnell.
+The NIMs is an NVIDIA Microservices container designed to run  models in the most optimal manner.
+This NIM provides support for the following models from Black Forest Lab's:  Flux.1 dev, Flux.1-Depth-dev, Flux.1-Canny-dev,Flux.1-Schnell, and Flux.1-Kontext-Dev.

+Experimental support is also provided for Stability AI SD3.5 Large, SD3.5 Large-controlnet-canny, and SD3.5 Large-controlnet-depth on GPUs with 32GB or more VRAM.

 ## Getting Started with the FLUX NIM in ComfyUI

 Before installing, ensure your system meets the following requirements:
 Operating System: Windows 11 (22H1 or later)
-GPU: RTX 5090, RTX 5080, RTX 4090, RTX 4090 Laptop, RTX 4080, RTX 6000 Ada
+GPU Compatibility information can be found here: [NVIDIA NIM for Visual Generative AI (GenAI) GPU Support Matrix](https://docs.nvidia.com/nim/visual-genai/1.2.0/support-matrix.html#black-forest-labs-flux-1-kontext-dev)

 GPU Driver: Version 572.83 or later
 Virtualization Settings: Enabled in SBIOS - [Instructions to enable virtualization if it is not enabled](https://support.microsoft.com/en-gb/windows/enable-virtualization-on-windows-c5578302-6e43-4b4b-a449-8ced115f58e1)